lovata/Linters-Pack/README.md

 ### 4. Setup webpack config

 There is [`eslint-loader`](https://github.com/webpack-contrib/eslint-loader) package to help you with linting JS while you develop.
-Install to your project:
+Install it to your project:

 ```bash
 npm install eslint-loader --save-dev